zhangfuyang/search_evaluate/README.md

 ```

 ## Pretrained models
-We also provide pretrained models and their searched results.
+We also provide pretrained models and their beam search results.

 ## <a name="Citing"></a>Citation